 The 24-S was a short-lived variant of the famous Savage 24 series.
 It was made for a few years in the early to mid 1960's.
 Its side-mounted opening latch and stock made of genuine construction-scrap-grade wood made it cheaper than the "deluxe" Model 24's with chromed receivers, decent wood, and tang-mounted opening levers.
 But the low price had considerable appeal, because I had to pay for it myself out of my allowance and earnings: my father had sprung for the .22 rifle but that was as far as he would go.

-In those days, long before the Gun Control Act of 1968, the world was very different from the one we live in today.
+In those days, long before the never-sufficiently-to-be-cursed Gun Control Act of 1968, the world was very different from the one we live in today.
 A 14-year-old boy could quite legally buy a rifle or shotgun even in New York City, with no license, no hassles, and no paperwork.
 Sporting and military surplus guns were sold in large retail department stores such as Macy's and Sears.
 The original, nay, the real Abercrombie & Fitch, was Manhattan's Holy of Holies.
 In A&F's fifth-floor Gun Room an awed kid could see and even touch elegant double rifles and "best" grade shotguns.
 The term "gun nut" wasn't a pejorative used by the newspapers, but rather a term of sardonic affection shooters applied to themselves.

 I had spent months poring over catalogs and magazines, and sweating through the state-mandated Hunter Safety course to get my small-game license in 1962 (I had two more years to wait before I was old enough to get a big-game license).
 I put as much effort and time into those first few seasons as today I would expend on an African safari, and looking back on it, in 1962 I was probably more excited by the prospect of small game season in Dutchess County than I would be today for a trip to Namibia.
 I had an adrenalin rush every time I contemplated my first hunting season.